Chief ministership of Pervez Khattak: Uniform learning system

-On January 6, 2014 the Express Tribune reported that as part of Pakistan Tehreek-e-Insaf's ‘jihad against illiteracy,’ the Khyber-Pakhtunkhwa government announced the new medium of instruction in state-run schools.
+On January 6, 2014 the Express Tribune reported that as part of Pakistan Tehreek-e-Insaf's ‘jihad against illiteracy,’ the Khyber-Pakhtunkhwa government had announced the new medium of instruction in state-run schools.
 A uniform learning system is part of PTI's six-point education policy, which also looks to pad the education budget and boost adult literacy.
 The most recent annual budget saw a 40% increase in funds allotted to the education department, giving K-P the means to change the medium of instruction for grade one.
 Starting with the new academic year in April, students of grade one across the province will be studying mathematics and science in the English language.
-But before letting students dive into the new system, the government will train and prepare teachers for the new course.
+Before letting students dive into the new system, the government will train and prepare teachers for the new course.
 Moreover, education at the primary level has been made free of cost, and female students have been promised a monthly stipend of RS.
 200 to encourage schooling and education for women.